-Orbea deflersiana is a clumping perennial with short, pale green, succulent stems.
+Orbea macloughlinii is a succulent plant that grows in clumps of short, fleshy, pale green stems.
 In summer, the star-shaped flowers lie face-up on the ground, attached by long stalks.
-Each bloom is up to 2 inches (5 cm) in diameter, bright yellow with dark maroon spots.
-There are long, purple-brown, club-like hairs along the lobe margins.
+The flowers are up to 2 inches (5 cm) in diameter, bright yellow with dark maroon spots and long purple-brown club-like hairs along the lobe margins.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care